Book raises funds to organization against cancer

 The book assembles 38 stories, which comprise a great variety of literary genres, of the residents of the building.
-I believe that the intention of the 19 writers was to create a work without restrictions regarding its public, which makes it possible to find narratives covering many distinct themes, from horror to romance.
+The intention of the 19 writers was to create a work without restrictions regarding its target public: it is possible to find narratives covering many distinct genres, from horror to romance.

 The group of authors, formed by people from different countries around the World, first met through Facebook and decided, in 2014, to write an anthology (a gathering of short narratives and poems united in the same title) through the work and creativity of each one.
 Therefore, all the creation process was made long distance, which didn’t hinder the final result.

-“All of us were members of this Facebook group and that's how it started.
-And then when the theme was decided we got to know each other a little better as we started working together.
-We didn't know each other before we started on this project”, comments Alda Mørkøre Nielsdóttir, 21, Faroese author from one of the book’s stories.
+“When the theme was decided we got to know each other a little better as we started working together.
+We didn't know each other before we started this project”, comments Alda Mørkøre Nielsdóttir, 21, a Faroese author of one of the book’s stories.
 As the work took shape, some members of the group started to ‘borrow’ each other’s characters, in order to make the anthology even more dynamic.

 In the beginning of the project, the authors hadn’t contacted the ACS, but had already decided that the money raised through the paperback's sales would be transferred to some nonprofit institution.
-After considering some organizations, the American Cancer Society was chosen almost unanimously, in spite of having nothing to do with the development of the book.
+After considering some organizations, the American Cancer Society was chosen almost unanimously, in spite of having no part in the development of the book.

 This book was a big surprise to me.
 I can't say I'm a big fan of anthologies, so, when I was assigned to read and write a review about it, I was curious but not so excited.